First of all, you can be a confident introvert. But many introverts have concerns about confidence and I’ll explain why and what to do about it.

 While introversion doesn’t change, our response to it can change, and it makes a big difference.

-These scenarios below also help to explain the connection between introversion, shyness, and anxiety.
+These scenarios below also help to explain the connection between introversion, shyness, and anxiety, which are different things.

 Of course real life is not so linear as these models describe, but this makes a good bite-sized model.
 I hope you find this helpful.